Depression Treatment Center

 Trouble Sleeping

-Despite being slower in demeanor and motivation, depressed people often lie awake at night, unable to sleep, may find it difficult to get out of bed and may sleep for long periods during the day.
+Despite being slower in demeanor and motivation, depressed people often lie awake at night, unable to sleep due to trouble sleeping.
+They may also find it difficult to get out of bed and may sleep for long periods during the day.

 Overly Sensitive

 In some, depression manifests as more irritability and impatience than feeling down.
-Tolerance for mild irritations becomes diminished.
+Tolerance for mild irritations becomes diminished due to a rise in unhealthy emotions and a lack of proper coping skills.

 Loss of Interest in Activities One Used to Enjoy